 Efficient room ventilation can be achieved by using natural forces at almost no cost.
 Factors to consider are the effect of the outside wind, the pressure difference in the building, and stack ventilation (effect of buoyancy).
 The proper placement of windows and ducts is important, but this is relatively limited due to other design constraints.
 Therefore, building engineers have more possibilities to improve ventilation for maximum comfort when using mechanical solutions.

 This is the point where engineering simulation can play a significant role in the design process, especially for identifying the right location for ventilation to ensure maximum comfort.
-After determining the ventilation rate from the above tables, as well as the target temperatures and humidity, it is important to place the ventilation inlets in locations that will be least disturbing for occupants.
+After determining the ventilation rate from the above tables, as well as the target temperatures and humidity, it is important to place the inlets in locations that will be least disturbing for occupants.

 Take a look at this CFD project performed with SimScale, in which an engineer investigated the positioning of a duct in order to improve the ventilation system of a theater.
 Two different configurations of the inlet duct were virtually tested with a CFD analysis and the best version for thermal comfort was chosen.
+Mechanical ventilation simulation with SimScale cuts design time and improves validation.

 If you want to try engineering simulation and investigate different placements of ducts, fans, and HVAC systems in buildings, then sign up for a 14-day free trial here.
 All you need is a computer and Internet connection to get started with SimScale.